Vertex-minimal hyperbolic origami 2-torus: Introduction

-This paper is organized as follows: In $\S$\ref{sec:background}, we discuss the properties of the Beltrami--Klein model and explain how we incorporate floating-point arithmetic into the proofs.
-In $\S$\ref{sec:almost flat}, we show that the cone angles of $\hat S$ differ from $2\pi$ by at most $10^{-28}$, and that $\hat S$ stays embedded after purturbing its $z$-coordinates by at most $10^{-7}$.
-In $\S$\ref{sec:flat}, we analyze the Jacobian matrix of $\Theta(z)$ to show that there exists a flat embedded hyperbolic origami 2-torus $S$ near $\hat S$.
+This paper is organized as follows: In $\S$\ref{sec:background}, we remind the readers of the properties of the Klein model and explain how we incorporate floating-point arithmetic into the proofs.
+In $\S$\ref{sec:almost flat}, we show that the cone angles of $\hat S$ differ from $2\pi$ by at most $10^{-28}$, and that $\hat S$ stays embedded after perturbing its $z$-coordinates by at most $10^{-7}$.
+In $\S$\ref{sec:flat}, we analyze the Jacobian matrix of $\Theta(z)$ to show that there exists a hyperbolic origami 2-torus $S$ near $\hat S$.

+An ongoing project is to generalize the 12-vertex construction to a family of hyperbolic origami 2-tori and check which hyperbolic structures can be realized.